Ulrich von Wilamowitz-Moellendorff

 Enno Friedrich Wichard Ulrich von Wilamowitz-Moellendorff (22 December 1848 – 25 September 1931) was a German classical philologist.
 Wilamowitz, as he is known in scholarly circles, was a renowned authority on Ancient Greece and its literature.

 Life

 Youth

 Wilamowitz-Moellendorff was born in Markowitz (Markowice), a small village near Hohensalza (Inowrocław), in the then Province of Posen (now part of the Kuyavian-Pomeranian Voivodeship), to a Germanized family of distant Polish ancestry.
 His father, a Prussian Junker, was Arnold Wilamowitz, of Szlachta origin and using the Ogończyk coat of arms, while his mother was Ulrika, née Calbo.
 The couple settled in a small manor confiscated from a local noble in 1836.
-The Prussian part of their name, von Moellendorf, was acquired in 1813, when Prussian field marshal Wichard Joachim Heinrich von Möllendorf adopted Ulrich's ancestors.
+The Prussian part of their name, von Moellendorf, was acquired in 1813 when Prussian field marshal Wichard Joachim Heinrich von Möllendorf adopted Ulrich's ancestors.
 Wilamowitz, a third child, grew up in East Prussia.

 In 1867 Wilamowitz passed his Abitur at the renowned boarding school at Schulpforta.
+Here he was educated and learned, amongst the rest, the English language, also studying privately with Dietrich Volkmann, teacher and then Master of the school.